PhysicsOfMobility/ridepy/README.rst

 RidePy
 ======

-RidePy is a scientific Python library for simulating modern on-demand transit systems.
+RidePy is a scientific Python library for simulating modern on-demand transit systems such as ridepooling.

 In short: RidePy simulates a dispatching algorithm serving exogenous transportation requests with a fleet of vehicles.
 Does not simulate the universe, unlike MATSim.
 Batteries are included.